cogment/cogment-verse/docs/tutorials/simple_bc.md

 #### Running everything

-Make sure you are using step 1 version of the adapter by editing the "default" export in `/torch_agents/cogment_verse_torch_agents/simple_bc/__init__.py`.
+Make sure you are using step 1 version of the adapter by editing the "default" export in `config/experiment/simple_bc/mountain_car.yaml`.

-First start the service:
+First, launch a mlflow server on port 3000 using:

 ```
-./run.sh services_start
+python -m simple_mlflow
 ```
-and web client in another terminal:
+launch a simple behavior cloning run with the mountain car gym environment using:
 ```
-./run.sh web_client_start
+python -m main +experiment=simple_bc/mountain_car
 ```

 Open `localhost:8080`.

-Now we can launch a training run.
-There are three configurations provided:

-- simple_bc_cartpole
-- simple_bc_mountaincar
-- simple_bc_lander

 Start a training run as follows in the third terminal: